 Being together was our priority.
 Not together like in the same space, but truly together..
 Present in mind and body and spirit.

 We showered together.
 We kissed.
 He kissed me exactly the way I like..
-His tongue gently caressing mine, causing shivers to erupt from my skin.
+His tongue gently caressed mine, causing shivers to erupt from my skin.
 He still gives me chills.

 Steam.. breathing… touching… feeling…. trembling…

-We pressed our bodies against each other.
-We turned the outdoor shower into our own holy spring.
+We pressed our bodies against each other and turned the outdoor shower into our own holy spring.

 We connected at Kupu Kupu.
-It was romantic and renewing.
-It was exactly what I wanted and needed.
+It was romantic and renewing, and exactly what I wanted and needed.
 It was sacred and holy and purifying.
 Love is a religion that leads to a higher path.
 We worshipped each other.